RobotDiffuse: Diffusion-Based Motion Planning for Redundant Manipulators with the ROP Obstacle Avoidance Dataset: Abstract

 \section{Abstract}

-Redundant manipulators, with their higher Degrees of Freedom (DOFs), offer enhanced kinematic performance and versatility, making them suitable for applications like manufacturing, surgical robotics, and human-robot collaboration.
-However, motion planning for these manipulators is challenging due to increased DOFs and complex, dynamic environments.
+Redundant manipulators, with their higher Degrees of Freedom (DoFs), offer enhanced kinematic performance and versatility, making them suitable for applications like manufacturing, surgical robotics, and human-robot collaboration.
+However, motion planning for these manipulators is challenging due to increased DoFs and complex, dynamic environments.
 While traditional motion planning algorithms struggle with high-dimensional spaces, deep learning-based methods often face instability and inefficiency in complex tasks.
 This paper introduces RobotDiffuse, a diffusion model-based approach for motion planning in redundant manipulators.
 By integrating physical constraints with a point cloud encoder and replacing the U-Net structure with an encoder-only transformer, RobotDiffuse improves the model's ability to capture temporal dependencies and generate smoother, more coherent motion plans.
-We validate the approach using a complex simulator, and release a new dataset with 35M robot poses and 0.14M obstacle avoidance scenarios.
-Experimental results demonstrate the effectiveness of RobotDiffuse and the promise of diffusion models for motion planning tasks.
-The code can be accessed at \url{https://github.com/ACRoboT-buaa/RobotDiffuse}.
+We validate the approach using a complex simulator and release a new dataset, Robot-obtalcles-panda (ROP), with 35M robot poses and 0.14M obstacle avoidance scenarios.
+The highest overall score obtained in the experiment demonstrates the effectiveness of RobotDiffuse and the promise of diffusion models for motion planning tasks.
+The dataset can be accessed at \url{https://github.com/ACRoboT-buaa/RobotDiffuse}.